oneapi-src/oneDAL/docs/source/dev_guide/algorithms/dbscan/distributed-steps/step-11.rst

        .. include:: distributed-steps/includes/default_result_numeric_table.rst

    * - ``step11Queries``
-     - Pointer to the collection of nBlocks numeric tables with 4 columns and arbitrary number of rows containing clusters numeration queries that should be processed on each node.
+     - Pointer to the collection of ``nBlocks`` numeric tables with :math:`4` columns and arbitrary number of rows containing clusters numeration queries that should be processed on each node.
        Numeric tables in collection ordered by the identifiers of initial block of nodes.

        .. include:: distributed-steps/includes/default_result_data_collection.rst